allisonkarlitskaya/boxi/README.md

 and will soon be available on Flathub.

 The install comes with a `.desktop` file, so Boxi can be launched from the desktop shell.
-It can also be launched from the commandline:
+It can also be launched from the command line:

 ```
 boxi